 How to Apply for REA Certification

-Application Deadlines: Your completed application must be received by the Certification Administrator at least 3 weeks prior to the date of the examination for which you wish to sit.
+Application Deadlines: Your completed application must be received by the Certification Administrator 3 weeks prior to date of the examination for which you wish to sit in order to guarantee you are pre-registered for the examination.
+After this date, you may be required to complete a waiver on-site if your name is not pre-registered

 REGISTER FOR THE AEE REA TRAINING SEMINAR